chrisuka/42_libft/README.md

 The idea was to re-code from scratch the functionality of a bunch of the standard libc functions, to learn to code in C as well as have a base library which to build upon as we are prohibited from using most built-in standard library functions in our projects.

+The version tagged as [old](https://github.com/ickarjala/42-libft/tree/old) is the first state of the project to pass the evaluations, and fails are older submissions.

 The functions include:

 * String manipulation